Kumneger0/aicommits/README.md

 Required

-The GEMNI API key.
-You can retrieve it from [GEMNI API Keys page](https://aistudio.google.com).
+The GROQ API key.
+You can retrieve it from [GROQ API Keys page](https://console.groq.com/keys).

 #### locale